krasserm/krasserm.github.io/resume.md

 - Responsible for the scientific and engineering parts of all machine learning projects.
 - Support production deployments to several customer sites (hosted and on-premise).

-### Since 04.2011, Machine learning engineer, software engineer and architect
+### Since 04.2011: Data scientist, machine learning engineer, software engineer

 Self-employed, [http://www.martin-krasser.de](http://www.martin-krasser.de)

-- Research and software development in context of industry machine learning projects.
+- Research and development for industry machine learning projects.
 - Distributed systems development and consulting services.
 - See other positions since 2011 for further details.

-### 05.2017 to 04.2018, Machine learning sabbatical
+### 05.2017 to 04.2018: Machine learning sabbatical

 Sabbatical year